How to Make Winning Decisions

 People learned to be careful about what they put in their

-stomachs by considering nutritional value as well as taste.
+stomachs by considering nutritional value as well as taste or convenience.
 They can

 learn to be at least as careful about what they put in their minds by

-considering facts and reason as well as emotional satisfaction or fear.
+considering facts, reason, and consequences as well as emotional comfort or fear.

 I hear and I forget.
 I see and I remember.
 I do and I understand.